mikedilger/mosaic-spec/docs/core_tags.md

 `REFERENCE` is a 48-byte [reference](reference.md) to some other record indicating which other record this record replies to.

-If a record includes this tag, it must also include a [Root](#root) tag as well.
+If a record includes this tag, it MUST also include a [Root](#root) tag as well.

 ## Root